 Haran: Switzerland

-Ammon: North Western France, Paris & French Quebec, Canada
+Ammon: North Western France (Paris) and French Quebec, Canada

 Zimran: Norway